The 6 Best Sony TVs of 2025 Reviews

 Best Sony TVs

-We've bought and tested more than 70 Sony TVs.
-The best Sony TVs are generally a safe bet when looking for the best TV for your needs.
-They tend to have great picture quality, a few extra features, and good color accuracy.
+The best Sony televisions are generally a safe bet when looking for the best option for your needs.
+Sony is known for their industry-leading image processing, and by putting dozens of TVs a year through our rigorous testing procedures, we've confirmed that's the case.
+Although other manufacturers have started to catch up in this regard, if you're looking for a TV that does an incredible job upscaling low-resolution content and cleaning up artifacts in low-quality content, you can't go wrong with most Sony models.
+Furthermore, their TVs tend to have great overall picture quality, a few extra features, and very good color accuracy.
 Their high-end and mid-range models compete well with other brands, although at a price premium.
 Sadly, they don't offer many budget-friendly options.

 1. Best Sony TV